SebGritsch/thesis_mbds/README.md

 # mbds_thesis
-This repository holds scripts used for Sebastian Gritsch's Masters thesis project in Bio Data .Science
+This repository holds scripts used for Sebastian Gritsch's Masters thesis project in Bio Data Science